TLDart/nondLib/README.md

 The details for some of the functions are explained in the following article:

-Duarte M. Dias, Alexandre D. Jesus, Luís Paquete, A software library for archiving nondominated points, 2021 (submitted).
+Duarte M. Dias, Alexandre D. Jesus, Luís Paquete, A software library for archiving nondominated points, GECCO 2021 (to appear).

 **Note:** this is an early version of the library, and as such there may be breaking changes.